 Pugh said at the time she paid $650 for the trip on Tilley’s private jet.

-Also on board the flight was Home Paramount lobbyist John A. Pica Jr., a former city senator, and Thomas L. Bromwell, a former Baltimore County senator who was released in 2013 after serving five years in federal prison on racketeering and bribery charges.
+Also ferried to Vegas were two Home Paramount employees – John A. Pica Jr., a former state senator from Baltimore’s 43rd District, and Thomas L. “Tommy” Bromwell, an ex-Baltimore County senator who served five years in federal prison on racketeering and bribery charges.

-In addition to lending Pugh $50,000, Burch was one of many UMMS officials writing checks to Pugh at an October fundraiser organized by former Baltimore County Senator Francis X. Kelly.
+In addition to lending Pugh $50,000, Burch was one of many UMMS officials who wrote checks to Pugh at an October fundraiser organized by UMMS board member and former Baltimore County Senator Francis X. Kelly.

-According to an analysis by The Brew, more than $52,000 came in from UMMS directors and top staff, including $5,000 from Burch.
+According to an analysis by The Brew, more than $52,000 came in from the medical system’s directors and top staff, including $5,000 from Burch himself.

-Pugh, in the state legislature and as a director on the UMMS board, has forged strong ties with the University of Maryland Hospital in Baltimore, which is part of the UMMS system.
+Pugh, in the state legislature and as a director on the UMMS board, has forged close ties to the University of Maryland Hospital in Baltimore, which is part of the UMMS system.

 $12,000 from Pless Jones